Hannah Watters’ Suspension Reversed After Georgia Student Was Punished For Posting Photo Of Crowded Hallway

 — hannah (@ihateiceman) August 4, 2020

-However, Hannah’s mother, Lynne Watters, says she was told that her daughter had been suspended for violating multiple school rules, including using her mobile device during school hours, using social media during school hours, and violating her classmates’ privacy by photographing them and sharing the photo without their consent.
+However, Hannah’s mother, Lynne Watters, says she was told that her daughter had been suspended for violating multiple school rules.
+These included using her mobile device during school hours, using social media during school hours, and violating her classmates’ privacy by photographing them and sharing the photo without their consent.

 Further, Superintendent Brian Otott sent a letter to the community, claiming that the photo was taken out of context.
-He noted that class changes are a “challenge” for the school, one that they are looking at trying to remedy.
-He also noted that the kids are only in the hallway for a few minutes while they change classes.
+He noted that class changes are a “challenge” for the school and that they are trying to find a remedy.
+He also pointed out that the kids are only in the hallway for a few minutes while they change classes.

 “Wearing a mask is a personal choice, and there is no practical way to enforce a mandate to wear them.”